The shift-and-invert Arnoldi method for singular matrix pencils: Rectangular pencils

-If $A-\sigma B$ is not full rank, we again need a border, now with $V$ and $W$ of different dimensions.
-Algorithm~\ref{alg:LU-2} sketches the algorithm for a rectangular matrix in this case.
-That is, if the number of rows of $A$ expanded with $V^*$ exceeds the number of columns of the $U$-factor, then we add columns to $W$.
-Let $A-\lambda$ have dimension $n\times m$, then we perform $m$ LU factorization steps, as before.
-If no (nonzero) pivot is found at step $i$, we add $\alpha {\bf e}_i$ to $V$, as before.
-Obviously, this will happen at step $n+1$, when $A-\sigma B$ has full rank.
-If, after the end of step $m$, the number of rows of $A-\sigma B$ expanded with $V^*$ is large than the number of columns of $A-\sigma B$, then we add $W$ to make the bordered matrix square.
-We chose the same $W$ as before.
+If $A-\sigma B$ is not full rank, we use both $\matV$ and $\matW$, this time of different dimensions to obtain a square pencil.
+We perform $m$ LU factorization steps, as before.
+If, after step $m$, the number of rows of $A-\sigma B$ expanded with $\matV^*$ is larger than the number of columns of $A-\sigma B$, then we add $\matW$ to make the augmented matrix square.